X-Men: The Last Stand: Plot

-In 1986, Charles Xavier and Magneto meet young Jean Grey at her parents' house to invite her to join their school, the Xavier School for Gifted Youngsters.
-Ten years later in 1996, industrialist Warren Worthington II discovers his son is a mutant, as the latter tries to cut off his wings.
+In past, Charles Xavier and Magneto meet young Jean Grey at her parents' house to invite her to join their school, the Xavier School for Gifted Youngsters.
+Industrialist Warren Worthington II discovers his son is a mutant, as the latter tries to cut off his wings.

 In the present, Worthington Labs announces an inoculation to suppress the X-gene that gives mutants their abilities and offers the "cure" to any mutant who wants it.
 The cure interests some mutants, such as Rogue, who cannot touch anyone without harming them, while others are wary of it.
-Magneto re-establishes his Brotherhood of Mutants with those who oppose the cure, warning it will be weaponized to exterminate the mutant race.
+Magneto re-establishes his Brotherhood of Mutants (Note: As depicted in X-Men (2000)) with those who oppose the cure, warning it will be weaponized to exterminate the mutant race.
 With help from Pyro, Callisto, and several other mutants, Magneto attacks a mobile prison.
 He frees Mystique, Multiple Man, and Juggernaut.
 Mystique shields Magneto from a cure dart and loses her mutant abilities, so he abandons her.

-Cyclops, still distraught over the loss of Grey, (Note: As depicted in X2 (2003).) drives to her resting location at Alkali Lake.
-Grey suddenly appears to Cyclops, but kills him as they kiss.
+Cyclops, still distraught over the loss of Jean, (Note: As depicted in X2 (2003)) drives to her resting location at Alkali Lake.
+Jean suddenly appears to Cyclops, but kills him as they kiss.
 Sensing trouble, Xavier sends Logan and Storm to investigate.
-When they arrive, they find only telekinetically floating rocks, Cyclops' glasses, and an unconscious Grey.
+When they arrive, they find only telekinetically floating rocks, Cyclops' glasses, and an unconscious Jean.

-At the X-Mansion, Xavier explains that when Grey sacrificed herself to save them, she also freed the "Phoenix", a dark alternate personality with godlike destructive potential which Xavier had telepathically repressed.
-Logan is disgusted to learn of this psychic tampering with Grey's mind, but once she awakens, he discovers that she killed Cyclops and is not the woman he once knew.
+At the X-Mansion, Xavier explains that when Jean sacrificed herself to save them, she also freed the "Phoenix", a dark alternate personality with godlike destructive potential which Xavier had telepathically repressed.
+Logan is disgusted to learn of this psychic tampering with Jean's mind, but once she awakens, he discovers that she killed Cyclops and is not the woman he once knew.
 The Phoenix emerges, knocks out Logan, and escapes to her childhood home.
-Learning of Grey's return, Magneto and the Brotherhood arrive at the house simultaneously as the X-Men, with Magneto and Xavier both vying for Grey's loyalty until the Phoenix resurfaces.
+Learning of Jean's return, Magneto and the Brotherhood arrive at the house simultaneously as the X-Men, with Magneto and Xavier both vying for Jean's loyalty until the Phoenix resurfaces.
 She destroys the house and disintegrates Xavier, then leaves with Magneto.